 Northwest Airlines - headquartered here - pioneered the “Great Circle Route” from America through Canada and Alaska to Asia during World War II, and pioneered airline service along that corridor after the war.
 Minnesotan companies like 3M, Cargill, General Mills, and Target built import and export business with Asia; the University of Minnesota and the Mayo Clinic attracted students and clients from across the Pacific; and a steady stream of immigration and overseas adoption has made the Twin Cities into a surprising multicultural home.

-MSP is Delta’s 3rd-biggest hub, so same-afternoon connections from the inbound Tokyo flight can be made to every large city in the Midwest, Southeast, and Northeast, plus almost every mid-sized community in the North Central states.
+MSP is Delta’s 3rd-biggest hub, so same-afternoon connections from the inbound Tokyo and Seoul flights can be made to every large city in the Midwest, Southeast, and Northeast, plus almost every mid-sized community in the North Central states.

-Even though MSP's Terminal 1 is a very busy facility, when the Tokyo flight arrives there are usually no other international operations being processed by Customs.
+Even though MSP's Terminal 1 is a very busy facility, when the Asian flights arrive there are usually no other international operations being processed by Customs.
 As a result, passport checks go quickly; expect a 5-15 minute line.

 Baggage claim at MSP used to be dreadfully long, but Delta has made steady improvements - domestic luggage is usually coming onto the carrousel by the time you’ve made it off the airplane and down to baggage claim.
 International passengers should expect to see their bags rolling up about 10 minutes after clearing passport control.

 If you have nothing to declare, you may proceed directly to the exit area.
 If you’re connecting to another Delta flight, check your bags at the Delta counter and then go through security screening.
 You’ll exit directly back onto Concourse G - the same level you arrived on.